POWR-Solutions-Ltd/powr-statto-docs/user-guide/docs/stickers/overview.md

 Another way to earn coins is through playing Clippy Poker, a video poker game that was originally an unfinished experiment to calculate poker hands and create a round-based game.
 To win big, players can bet 100 coins each hand.
 For more details on how to play Clippy Poker, visit the **How to play Clippy Poker** page.

+### Shiny Stickers

+- Club Crests
+- Club Managers
+- 70 Players

+110 Shinies in total, good luck!

 :::tip
 It's worth noting that Clippy will allow players to overdraw from their bank account!
 :::

 To play Statto Stickers, the following components are required:

-Power Platform Environment with Custom PCF Components enabled Premium Power Apps licenses
+- Power Platform Environment with Custom PCF Components enabled
+- Premium Power Apps licenses
-All app users must have a premium license to use Dataverse and Custom Connectors A free Football API Key from API-Sports.io
+- All app users must have a premium license to use Dataverse and Custom Connectors
+- A free Football API Key from API-Sports.io

 Let's get started!

 Click "Next" for installation instructions.